AdTau/DI-Inference/README.md

 MATLAB implementation of the Directional Information (DI) inference method to estimate single-trial directional interactions between discrete time series in sequential time windows.
 In the past, this code has been used  to analyze simultanous spike train data in two main publications (Tauste Campo et al., PNAS 2015: Tauste Campo et al., PNAS 2019).
 The code is built upon the implementation of the universal directed information estimator based on the Context-Tree Weighting (CTW) algorithm in Jiantao Jiao, Haim H. Permuter, Lei Zhao, Young-Han Kim, and Tsachy Weissman.
 "Universal estimation of directed information."
 IEEE Transactions on Information Theory 59, no. 10 (2013): 6220-6242 (https://github.com/EEthinker/Universal_directed_information) adding the following features:

-- Statistic defined as a maximization of the Directed Information measure over a subset of selected delays.
-- Significance testing method using a null distribution approximated with surrogate computations.
 - Slight modification of the CTW algorithm functions 'ctw_algorithm' (now 'ctw_algorithm_M') and 'ctw_update' (now 'ctw_update_M') to increase the algorithm computation speed, and of the function 'compute_DI' (now 'compute_DI_M') for its convenient use here.
+- Definition of a test Statistic as a maximization of the Directed Information measure over a subset of selected delays.
+- Ikplementation of a significance testing method over the defined Statistic using a null distribution approximated with surrogate computations.

 The code consists of the following scripts/folders: